-Disclosure of financial conflicts of interest may worsen medical biasApril 24th, 2012 in Other /
+Disclosure of financial conflicts of interest may worsen medical biasApril 24, 2012 in Medicine & Health / Other

 "Journals, professional associations, clinical guideline developers, and others need to worry not just that disclosure provides a band-aid to the real problem of the [conflict of interest] itself, but that any attempt to stem the trouble through disclosure policies may actually be worsening the problem," say the editors of PLoS Medicine writing in an editorial that discusses the response to a paper published in the Journal last month, which examined the financial conflicts of interest of members of the American Psychiatric Association (APA) responsible for updating the Diagnostic and Statistical Manual of Mental Disorders (DSM).